dimaKudr/dimaKudr.github.io/_posts/2014-09-21-Ubuntu-Virtual-Console-Font.md

     sudo dpkg-reconfigure console-setup

-It will ask you ouple questons.
-I have selected TerminusBold font of 24x12 size.
+It will ask you couple questons.
+As for me TerminusBold font of 24x12 size looks pretty good.
 And that's it.